10 REASONS TO BUY YOUR VEGETABLES FROM US

 1. Support a small family directly

 Instead of the money you spend on vegetables being spread out between big corporations, distributors and Big Ag, you are directly supporting our small farm and family.
-Your support helps us pay our employees, pay our bills and raise our kids!
+Your support helps us pay our crew, pay our bills and raise our kids!

 2. Beyond organic practices